How does a silenced voice find the strength to speak?

 “This is wonderful, wonderful!
 Be the bird.
 You are the bird.
 Sacrifice yourself to abandoned family values….”

 “There is something about Christmas that requires a rug rat.
 Little kids make Christmas fun.
 I wonder if could rent one for the holidays.
-When I was tiny we would by a real tree and stay up late drinking hot chocolate and finding just the right place for the special decorations.
+When I was tiny we would buy a real tree and stay up late drinking hot chocolate and finding just the right place for the special decorations.
 It seems like my parents gave up the magic when I figured out the Santa lie.
 Maybe I shouldn’t have told them I knew where the presents really came from.
-It broke their hearts.
+It broke their hearts.”

 “They say they have noticed me drawing.
 I almost tell them right then and there.
 They noticed.”